MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-selectedvalue.md

 ms.date: 08/13/2021
 ---

-# Use SELECTEDVALUE instead of VALUES in DAX
+# Use SELECTEDVALUE instead of VALUES

 As a data modeler, sometimes you might need to write a DAX expression that tests whether a column is filtered by a specific value.